Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Abstract

 \section{Abstract}

 Offline meta reinforcement learning (OMRL) has emerged as a promising approach for interaction avoidance and strong generalization performance by leveraging pre-collected data and meta-learning techniques.
-Previous context-based approaches predominantly rely on the intuition that maximizing the mutual information between the task and the task representation ($I(Z;M)$) can lead to performance improvements.
-Despite achieving attractive results, the theoretical justification of performance improvement for such intuition has been lacking.
-Motivated by the return discrepancy scheme in the model-based RL field, we find that maximizing $I(Z;M)$ can be interpreted as consistently raising the lower bound of the expected return for a given policy conditioning on the optimal task representation.
-However, this optimization process ignores the task representation shift between two consecutive updates, which may lead to performance improvement collapse.
-To address this problem, we turn to use the framework of performance difference bound to consider the impacts of task representation shift explicitly.
-We demonstrate that by reining the task representation shift, it is possible to achieve monotonic performance improvements, thereby showcasing the advantage against previous approaches.
-To make it practical, we design an easy yet highly effective algorithm RETRO (\underline{RE}ining \underline{T}ask \underline{R}epresentation shift in context-based \underline{O}ffline meta reinforcement learning) with only adding one line of code compared to the backbone.
-Empirical results validate its state-of-the-art (SOTA) asymptotic performance, training stability and training-time consumption on MuJoCo and MetaWorld benchmarks.
+Previous context-based approaches predominantly rely on the intuition that alternating optimization between the context encoder and the policy can lead to performance improvements, as long as the context encoder follows the principle of maximizing the mutual information between the task variable $M$ and its latent representation $Z$ ($I(Z;M)$) while the policy adopts the standard offline reinforcement learning (RL) algorithms conditioning on the learned task representation.
+Despite promising results, the theoretical justification of performance improvements for such intuition remains underexplored.
+Inspired by the return discrepancy scheme in the model-based RL field, we find that the previous optimization framework can be linked with the general RL objective of maximizing the expected return, thereby explaining performance improvements.
+Furthermore, after scrutinizing this optimization framework, we observe that the condition for monotonic performance improvements does not consider the variation of the task representation.
+When these variations are considered, the previously established condition may no longer be sufficient to ensure monotonicity, thereby impairing the optimization process.
+We name this issue \underline{task representation shift} and theoretically prove that the monotonic performance improvements can be guaranteed with appropriate context encoder updates.
+We use different settings to rein in the task representation shift on three widely adopted training objectives concerning maximizing $I(Z;M)$ across different data qualities.
+Empirical results show that reining in the task representation shift can indeed improve performance.
+Our work opens up a new avenue for OMRL, leading to a better understanding between the task representation and performance improvements. \footnote{Code: https://github.com/betray12138/Task-Representation-Shift}